briatte/srqm/data/README.md

 The Stata `use` commands mentioned in this document require that the `SRQM` folder has been set as the working directory, as explained in its [README](https://github.com/briatte/srqm/blob/master/README.md) file.

-Indications on weighting the data with the `syvset` command are provided for point estimation.
+Indications on weighting the data with the `svyset` command are provided for point estimation.

 * * *